aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, that enables people or service providers to serve one another, through the same forum or network.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum that enables people or service providers to serve one another, through the same forum or network.

 ![futureOverview](./src/assets/futureOverview2.png)